/ Homepage / About Mukilteo

 The city was incorporated in 1947 with a population of 775.
 In 1980 an area to the south of the city boundaries was annexed, which was followed by the 1991 annexation of Harbour Pointe; a master planned community that included a shopping center and an award winning public golf course.
 The Harbour Pointe annexation almost doubled the city's population from 6,900 to 13,000 and increased the city's area to 6.6 square miles.

 Mukilteo is the home to the historic 1906 Mukilteo Light Station, located within Lighthouse Park which offers an acccessible beach, picnic area and boat launch.
 The Light Station is available for touring and special events.
-For more information on the facility contact the Mukilteo Historical Society or visit their website.
+For more information on the facility contact the Mukilteo Historical Society.
 The city is also a regional transportation hub for the State Ferry System that connects Mukilteo to Clinton on Whidbey Island.

 Today the city's population has grown to 20,440 (April 2013) and its diverse, multi-cultural residents continue to share a great sense of pride, history and tradition of community involvement.
 Mukilteo amenities include quaint shopping areas, restaurants, financial institutions and several parks and open spaces for recreational opportunities.
 The city is also a neighbor to the Boeing Company, Paine Field Regional Airport and other major employers along a technology corridor that reaches from northern King County through Mukilteo.
 Click here for additional demographic information.

 Whether a "good camping ground" or a place to call home, Mukilteo affords its citizens the opportunity to live, work and play in a beautiful community of the Pacific Northwest.